AllThingsSmitty/allthingssmitty.github.io/_posts/2016-12-05-flexible-type-using-root.md

   <script async src="//assets.codepen.io/assets/embed/ei.js"></script>
 </div>

-There will also be different approaches to responsive typography, and we should measure each by what we're trying to solve for, beyond just a responsive state.
+There will always be different approaches to responsive typography, and we should measure each by what we're trying to solve for, beyond just a responsive state.
 I've found using `:root` this way provides the most flexible solution.